gluppler/S-NES-BOY/.github/ISSUE_TEMPLATE/documentation_improvement.md

 ---
 name: Documentation Improvement
-about: Suggest an improvement or enhancement to the documentation
+about: Suggest an improvement or enhancement to the framework documentation
 title: '[DOCS] '
 labels: documentation, enhancement
 assignees: ''